wanderlux/thirdparty-wab/README.md

 ## Notes

-Of course you could use any other folder or folder name as long as it exists within the widget folder.
+Of course you could use any other folder or folder name as long as it exists within the widget folder and you load it correctly.

 And that's it.